Client Case Blog Post: 6 Proven Steps to Educate, Engage, and Convert

 Step 4: Use the Classic Case Study Format

-• The Strategy: What steps did you take to resolve it?
+3. The Strategy – What actions did you take to resolve it?

 Step 5: Add Practical Commentary

-Why it matters: This is what turns your story into a teaching tool.
+Why it matters: This is the “value layer” that turns your client case blog post into a useful resource.

 How to do it:

-• Add a sidebar, quote block, or bullet list with takeaways
+• Add a sidebar or bullet list of actionable insights

 Step 6: Include a Call-to-Action (CTA)